AngeloGalav/multiple-couriers-planning/docs/Lower_Upper_bounds.md

 This is also more efficient since sorting all costs is O(n^2*log(n^2)), while this algorithm is O(n^2 + nlog(n))=O(n^2)

 ### UPPER BOUND:

 First idea:
 The solution with the highest cost is a solution where all items are delivered by one courier, and the path is a an hemiltonian cycle with the highest possible cost.
 If we have n nodes, the worst solution will have a cost <= than (M_1 + M_2 + ... + M_n + M_(n+1)), where M_i is the cost of the most costly edge arriving to node i [M_i = max(j in 1..n+1 where j!=i)(D[j, i])]

+### Keep in mind:
+- Cols are the prices of arriving to node i from all other nodes
+- Rows are the prices of departing from node i to all of nodes